dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### Evaluating the Navigation

 I began by creating a user flow of the desktop version of the website.
 Specifically, I was interested in determining the flow of how users would navigate the website when searching in the catalog.
-This was important because it would allow me to prioritize what features of the website needed a strong call-to-action.
+This was important because it would allow me to prioritize what information needed a strong call-to-action when designing the mobile interface.

 ---